How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Field/dent corn

 Field corn, also called dent corn, is mainly grown for animal feed and industrial uses.
 It covers over 92 million acres in the U.S. alone each year.
-Unlike sweet corn, it’s not eaten fresh but used to make processed foods like cornmeal or fuel like ethanol.
+Unlike sweet corn, it’s not eaten fresh; it’s used to make processed foods such as cornmeal or to produce fuels such as ethanol.

 It thrives best at a planting density of 22,000–35,000 plants per acre.
 The crop matures in just 2–3 months and is harvested when kernels reach 23–25% moisture.
 Late varieties grow well in clayey or silty soils but aren’t ideal for small home gardens due to space needs and pollination challenges.